s7anley/redis-sentinel-docker/README.md

 `FAILOVER_TIMEOUT`
 Wait time before failover retry of the same master.
 Default value `180000`.

-`PARALLEL_SYNCS`
-Sets the number of slaves that can be reconfigured to use the new master after a failover at the same time.
+`PARALLEL_SYNCS` - Sets the number of slaves that can be reconfigured to use the new master after a failover at the same time.
 Default value `1`.

-`SLAVES`
-Manually configure all the slaves of monitored master.
-Expected format: `ip_address:host;ip_address:host`.
+`SLAVES` - Manually setting of all the slaves of monitored master.
+Format is a colon-separated IP address and port for each slave server.
+Multiple slaves are separated by a semicolon.
+E.g. `ip_address:host;ip_address:host`.

+`ANNOUNCE_IP` - Host machine IP address.

+`ANNOUNCE_PORT` - Mapped sentinel port.

 `AWS_IP_DISCOVERY`
 Use internal IP address of AWS EC2 machine as `ANNOUNCE_IP`.